effymariesmith/wordpresssitetest/_pages/building-the-scenegraph.md

 ```

-Here, we added a parentNode to the quads, so that the object can be transformed as a whole, the pivot center of the rotation is therefore the center of "parentNode".
+Here, we added a parentNode to the quads, so that the object can be transformed as a whole, the pivot center of the rotation is, therefore, the center of "parentNode".
 Adding the quads as childs of the model will aplly every transform of the parent node to the child node.
 We set our self.model to the position (0,0,-10) and therefore all the children will be translated -10 along the z-axis additionally to their own transformations.
 We also store the quads seperately in a list for convenient access in the updateModel method.

 ```python